 Regardless of the marketing attribution model, a multi-touch approach helps marketing managers to assess at granular levels the impact of their efforts by assigning a value to each one or more touchpoints.

-By applying the appropriate marketing attribution model, marketers can learn where they need to focus their efforts, and evolve accordingly.
+By applying the appropriate marketing attribution model, marketers can learn to focus their efforts and evolve accordingly.